daniellepintz/tutorials/intermediate_source/dist_tuto.rst

 communication patterns across all processes in a **group**.
 A group is a subset of all our processes.
 To create a group, we can pass a list of ranks to ``dist.new_group(group)``.
-By default, collectives are executed on the all processes, also known as the **world**.
-For example, in order to obtain the sum of all tensors at all processes, we can use the ``dist.all_reduce(tensor, op, group)`` collective.
+By default, collectives are executed on all processes, also known as the **world**.
+For example, in order to obtain the sum of all tensors on all processes, we can use the ``dist.all_reduce(tensor, op, group)`` collective.

 .. code:: python